ergest/sql_patterns/Book/chap6.md

 ORDER BY
     total_questions_created DESC;
 ```
-This looks good and is pretty clean but not as elegant.
+This works but is not as elegant.
 BigQuery offers another way we can do this more cleanly.
-Just like the `SAFE_CAST()` function, it has a `SAFE_DIVIDE()` function which returns `NULL` in the case of divide-by-zero error.
-Then you can simply deal with the `NULL` value using `IFNULL()`
+Just like the `SAFE_CAST()` function, it has a `SAFE_DIVIDE()` function which returns NULL in the case of divide-by-zero error.
+Then you simply deal with NULL values using `COALESCE()`

 ```sql
 SELECT